manferlo81/build-function/README.md

 * **`oper`**

-  The operator to be used in the operation, see [transforations](#transforations) for more information.
+  The operator to be used in the operation, see [transformations](#transformations) for more information.

 * **`exp`**